 Last year, I met a friend for lunch at a local Turkish restaurant.
 The lunch special included a bowl of their signature red lentil soup, and some pita bread for dipping (a must).
-The soup had such a unique, warm, and comforting flavor, and I found myself craving it for weeks until I was able to return to the restaurant and order it again.
+The soup had such a unique, warm, and comforting flavor, and I found myself craving it for weeks.

-I couldn’t quite put my finger on what herb I was tasting in the lentil soup, until I did a little research into Turkish soup recipes and discovered that the mystery flavor was mint.
-The dried mint gives the soup a brightness that I haven’t found in most traditional lentil soup recipes.
+I couldn't quite put my finger on what herb I was tasting until I did a little research into Turkish soup recipes.
+The mystery flavor was mint.
+The dried mint gives the soup a brightness that I haven't found in most traditional lentil soup recipes.

-Once I figured out that mystery herb, I set to work trying to recreate the restaurant’s red lentil soup at home.
+Once I figured out that mystery herb, I set to work trying to recreate the soup at home.

 It was surprisingly easy!
 I balanced out the mint with a combination of sweet and smoked paprika.
 And to give the soup some additional heft and creaminess, I added a diced potato to the mix.
 The potato gives the lentil soup a great texture when it's pureed.